Goal of Lab 4:

 (The default window length is 0.005s, which displays a wide-band spectrogram)

-NOTE: the narrow-band and wide-band spectrograms illustrate the time/frequency trade-off.
+The narrow-band and wide-band spectrograms illustrate the time/frequency trade-off.
 A spectrogram can have very high resolution in frequency (narrow-band) or in time (wide-band), but not in both!

 1. Looking at each [ɛ], notice the grey horizontal bands: these correspond to harmonics (see Figure 4.3).
 For each [ɛ] that you recorded, measure the frequency of the first 3 harmonics (H1-H3), plus of the 10th harmonic (H10).
 Use Table 4.2 to note down your measurements.